Switzerland Interview

-The transformation of Switzerland in the 19th century through a biography3 reading minutes
+The transformation of Switzerland in the 19th century through a biography

 In The Transformation of Switzerland (1847-1920).
 Regards de Georges Dommen, Bridget Dommen plunges us into a pivotal period in Swiss history, through the journey of a man at the crossroads of social, economic and technological change.